emdeh/azurebot/README.md

 # To do
 1. Test web-scraper functionality - need to add a test site and make sure it picks the right elements.

+2. Need to also update requirements and dependencies